 This is another big difference between the Marseilles Trilogy and The Umbrellas of Cherbourg.
 Fanny never stops loving Marius, even after she marries another man.
 But Geneviève’s love for Guy simply fades away in spite of her efforts to hold on to it.

 As a result of her waning feelings for Guy, Geneviève ends up marrying Cassard.
 The movie could have given her the standard motive of a woman desperate to cover up the shame of her pregnancy, as in Fanny, but it does not.
-It is unlikely that she would have married Cassard had she not been pregnant, but we still get the sense that her decision to opt for a marriage of convenience was made possible by the brute fact that her love for Guy had faded.
+It is unlikely that she would have married Cassard had she not been pregnant, but we still get the sense that her decision to opt for a marriage of convenience was made possible by the brute fact that her love for Guy had died.

 Before Guy and Geneviève separate, they sing “I Will Wait for You.”
 The lyrics in the movie are a bit different from that of the popular recording of that song in English, but the thrust is the same.
 The two lovers express their undying love for each other.
 It reminds me of the movie Oliver (1968), in which Nancy sings the song “As Long as He Needs Me,” referring to her lover Bill, who has no need for her at all, and ends up murdering her.
 We have a similar irony with the song “I Will Wait for You.”
 Although the lyrics in the American version of the song say, “If it takes forever, I will wait for you,” Geneviève does not even manage to wait more than a few months.